jschnab/data-engineering/dataengineering.md

 maintaining the software and infrastructure architecture that supports data-driven decisions.
 He also describes the technical landscape that data engineers live in.
-In an [article](https://www.freecodecamp.org/news/the-rise-of-the-data-engineer-91be18f1e603/) that aimed at being a manifesto for data engineering, Maxime Beauchemin describes a consensual view about data engineering, its roles, the skills it requests, and its responsabilities.
+In an [article](https://www.freecodecamp.org/news/the-rise-of-the-data-engineer-91be18f1e603/) that aims at being a manifesto for data engineering, Maxime Beauchemin describes a consensual view about data engineering, its roles, the skills it requests, and its responsabilities.

 In this document we describe several properties that one should keep in mind when designing and implementing software that processes data.